Does a Mental Health Assessment Always Lead to Being Admitted?

 • To assess a person who has been arrested for certain crimes, including physical abuse or driving while intoxicated

-Mental health assessments don’t follow a one-size-fits-all formula—the components of an assessment will vary between clients.
-Some common elements of a mental health assessment include:
+Mental health assessments don’t follow a one-size-fits-all formula — the components of an assessment will vary between clients based on their personal history.

 • Physical exam: A doctor may take your medical history and inquire about the health of your family members.
-They’ll perform some basic tests to gauge things like balance and reflexes, and they may ask what medications you’re currently taking.
+They’ll perform some basic tests to gauge things like balance and reflexes, and they may ask what medications you’re currently taking

-• Laboratory tests: Blood and urine tests can reveal multiple problems; if your doctor suspects a neurological issue, they may also run tests like an MRI or EEG.
+• Laboratory tests: Blood and urine tests can reveal multiple problems; if your doctor suspects a neurological issue, they may also run tests like an MRI or EEG

 • Psychological testing: Written and verbal assessments are an important component of a mental health assessment.
 These tests often take the form of a questionnaire.
-There’s no studying or preparation required—just answer the questions accurately and honestly.
+There’s no studying or preparation required — just answer the questions accurately and honestly

 The idea of a mental health evaluation can sound intimidating, but there’s no need to shy away from a process that is meant to help you.
-A mental health assessment gives a thorough picture of your current psychological state, helping health professionals choose the right treatment plan for your needs.2 Once you know what’s going on with your mental health, you can focus your energy on treating and managing your condition.
+A mental health assessment gives a thorough picture of your current psychological state, helping health professionals choose the right treatment plan for your needs.
+Once you know what’s going on with your mental health, you can focus your energy on treating and managing your condition.

-Mental Health Therapy for Teens: What to ExpectMental Health Therapy for Teens: What to Expect
+Mental Health Therapy for Teens: What to ExpectWhat is Receiving Teen Mental Health Treatment

 Paying for Treatment: An Overview of New Jersey Family CarePaying for Treatment: An Overview of New Jersey Family Care